 Acquisition financing in Ireland regularly involves third-party debt (frequently by way of senior loans, but in certain cases will include the provision of mezzanine or second lien debt), together with shareholder debt funded by the shareholders or sponsors.
 High-yield bonds have not been a common feature of acquisition financings in Ireland to date.

 Senior loans will usually comprise several bullet and/or amortising term facilities and one revolving credit facility.
-The term loan facilities will typically be used to finance (or refinance) the acquisition price, refinance certain existing indebtedness of the group (including in the target) and finance any future capital expenditures.
+Term loan facilities will typically be used to finance (or refinance) the acquisition price, refinance certain existing indebtedness of the group (including in the target) and finance any future capital expenditures.
 These facilities will usually be secured, and the senior loans will rank in priority to other debt (see 4.1 Typical Elements).

 The mezzanine finance will generally comprise a term loan, which ranks pari passu with the senior debt in terms of payments, but will have a second ranking claim to the senior security package on enforcement.
-Mezzanine finance will usually be secured on the same terms (and, in many cases, in the same transaction documentation) as securing the senior debt.
-Commonly, if there is senior and mezzanine debt, a single security trustee will hold the security for all of the senior and mezzanine lenders.
+Mezzanine finance will usually be secured on the same terms (and, in many cases, in the same transaction documentation) as the senior debt.
+Commonly, if there is senior and mezzanine debt, a single security trustee will hold the security for all the senior and mezzanine lenders.
 On enforcement of the security, the enforcement proceeds are distributed by the security trustee in accordance with the terms of the relevant intercreditor agreement.

-Bridge loan facilities are intended to be short-term forms of financing and, therefore, arranged to encourage quick refinancing.
+Bridge loan facilities are intended to be short-term forms of financing and, therefore, are arranged to encourage quick refinancing.
 They are used to bridge the required financing to facilitate the completion of the acquisition.
 Although associated with higher interest rates, bridge loans are suitable for time-sensitive transactions and will usually be refinanced prior to drawdown.

 As such, a bridge loan will usually be available for drawdown for the shortest period necessary to permit the completion of the acquisition.
 This period will depend on a number of factors (eg, the nature of the acquisition and the length of time required to obtain any necessary consents in connection with the acquisition).
 A bridge ensures certainty of funding for the acquisition in the immediate term while providing more time for long-term debt to be put in place.

 As outlined above, high-yield bonds have not been regularly used in acquisition financings in Ireland to date.
-That being said, bonds may be used to finance acquisitions and would usually be employed in combination with an initial bridge loan, which would be subsequently refinanced out of the proceeds of the bond issue on or after completion of the acquisition.
+That being said, bonds may be used to finance acquisitions and would usually be employed in combination with an initial bridge loan, which would subsequently be refinanced out of the proceeds of the bond issue on or after completion of the acquisition.
 However, from a timing perspective, it may be difficult to issue a bond to fund the acquisition upfront, and as a result, a bridge facility will frequently be used as additional funding support for a borrower if required, even though it is not drawn down in most instances.

 Private placements/loan notes can be used by issuers to fund or part-fund acquisitions.
 However, they are not frequently used in the Irish market for this purpose.
 As with bonds, these products are commonly used in conjunction with a bridge facility and other forms of debt.